Baqend/guide/src/index.md

 ## Auto login

-The Baqend SDK checks during the initialization, if the user is already registered and has been logged in.
-A new user is anonymous and no user object will be associated with the DB.
-Returning users will be automatically logged in and the `DB.User.me` object will be set.
+During initialization the Baqend SDK checks, if the user is already registered and has been logged in.
+A new user is anonymous by default and no user object is associated with the DB.
+Returning users are automatically logged in and the `DB.User.me` object is present.
 ```js
 if (DB.User.me) {
   //user is logged in